ashwin-magalu/react-vulnerabilities-fixes/README.md

 which would then execute the following command on the server:

 type v1.txt && cd secrets
 Now the attacker can access your secrets folder!
 This is just a simple example, but there are a ton of dangerous commands an attacker can execute.
-[Here's a detailed guide](https://auth0.com/blog/preventing-command-injection-attacks-in-node-js-apps/#A-Realistic-Attack){:target="\_blank" rel="noopener"} that tells you all the realistic attacks the attacker can commit using command injection once your system is compromised.
+[Here's a detailed guide](https://auth0.com/blog/preventing-command-injection-attacks-in-node-js-apps/#A-Realistic-Attack) that tells you all the realistic attacks the attacker can commit using command injection once your system is compromised.
 For now, let's move ahead and see how we can fix this problem.

 ### Prevent Command Injection Attack